armanqyzy/nanny-go/README.md

 ## Background Workers

-The application includes a background worker that runs concurrently:

-Expired Booking Cleanup Worker

-Automatically cancels bookings that remain in "pending" status for more than 24 hours after their scheduled start time.
+The application includes a background worker that runs concurrently. **Expired booking cleanup worker** means automatically cancels bookings that remain in "pending" status for more than 24 hours after their scheduled start time.

-Runs every hour
+1. Runs every hour

-Uses context for graceful cancellation
+2. Uses context for graceful cancellation

-Logs all operations
+3. Logs all operations

-Handles database errors gracefully
+4. Handles database errors gracefully

 ## Docker Deployment